helmut/forms/src/Fields/README.md

     }
     ```

-4. The `setValueFromDefault` method is used to set the current value of the field using the defaults on the parent.
+4. The `setValueFromDefault` method is used to set the current value of the field using any defaults that have been set.
 By extending `Helmut\Forms\Field` we have access to a `default` property that contains any specified default values.
 Defauts are specied when your field is created - for example `$form->age('age')->default(18)`.
 This method is only called if a default has actually been set, so you can be sure that `$this->default` contains a value.

     ```php
     public function setValueFromDefault()